InnoDB is not your default storage engine,

 loading, editing, and querying features work.
 If a table relies on

-a feature that is specific to another storage engine, you will
+a feature that is specific to another storage engine, you receive

 clause to the